The Rise of Digital Identity Part 3: Opportunities for Digital Identity Evolution

 Biometric security is becoming increasingly prevalent and more widely accepted in society, with the initial use of fingerprints and more recently facial recognition on many smartphones to supplement traditional password/PIN security.
 The reliability and widespread international use of facial recognition with ePassports at Border Control suggest its use will continue.
 Other forms of biometric verification such as voice recognition, iris recognition and behavioural biometrics have not yet managed to gain widespread adoption, but the need for multiple form factors to increase security and assurance would suggest this is just a question of time.

-In the next article in this series, we will discuss the opportunity to use biometric solutions, key considerations to implement a well-rounded digital identity solution, and what the future holds.
+In the fourth and final part in the series, we will discuss the opportunity to use biometric solutions, key considerations to implement a well-rounded digital identity solution, and what the future holds.
+Read part 4 now.

 News & Insights